Adjustment of Status Checklist

 Checklist of Documents Needed for Adjustment of Status

-There are multiple documents needed for adjustment of status when becoming a permanent resident in the United States.
+There are multiple docs and forms needed for adjustment of status when becoming a permanent resident in the United States.
 In order to change your status, you will need to submit a form I-485 Application to Register Permanent Resident or Adjust Status to USCIS, along with up-to-date and accurate supplementary documentation.

 When Do You Need an Adjustment of Status Interview Checklist?